-Jennifer joined CBS 11 News in September 2013.
-For her, the move is a return ‘home.’
+Jennifer anchors the weekend morning edition of CBS 11 News, and reports for the morning show on weekdays.
+She joined CBS 11 News in September 2013.
+For her, the move is a return home.
 Jennifer spent eight years of her childhood in Dallas before her family relocated to Georgia.
 She returned to Texas for college, graduating from the University of Texas at Austin with a degree in journalism.

-Jennifer comes to DFW from snowy Cleveland, where she reported for WKYC-TV.
+Jennifer comes to DFW from Cleveland, where she reported for WKYC.
 Prior to that, Jennifer was a reporter and fill-in anchor for WTLV in Jacksonville and WLTX in Columbia.
-She began her career in TV news right up Interstate-75, at KXII in Sherman.
+She began her career in TV news right up U.S. 75, at KXII in Sherman.

-While in Cleveland, she received five Emmy Award nominations.
-Jennifer is also the recipient of an Edward R. Murrow Award for writing, as well as awards from the South Carolina Associated Press, and the Florida Society of Professional Journalists.
+While in Cleveland, Jennifer won an Emmy Award for breaking news reporting.
+She is also the recipient of an Edward R. Murrow Award for writing, as well as awards from the South Carolina Associated Press and the Florida Society of Professional Journalists.

 She collected toys for young patients at local hospitals at Christmas.
 Her foundation, Sadie’s Sleigh, has done this every year for three years.

 Dangerous heat is in the North Texas weather forecast this week.
 In fact, this will be the hottest week that the DFW area has seen in the last two years.

 For many who are homeless, each day can be an unknown about where to find the next meal.
 But in Fort Worth, three times a month, food is served on the streets with a side of love.

 If the Fourth of July holiday takes you out on the water, know that Texas game wardens will be there too, watching over the lakes and making sure that people are being safe.